ScholzDaniel/ConformalSNN/README.md

 # Capturing Uncertainty Over Time for Spiking Neural Networks by Exploiting Conformal Prediction Sets

-This repository is the official implementation of our paper.
+This repository is the official implementation of our paper accepted at [ICMLA2024](https://icmla-conference.org/icmla24/index.php).

 ## 📋 Requirements